Ashmore: Ashmore as an ancient continuously inhabited village

 In his pioneering work The Making of the English Landscape (1955), historian W.G.
 Hoskins wrote that, although "It yet remains to be proved that there is any village in England which has been continuously inhabited since Celtic times", certain "exciting clues" led him to believe Ashmore was such a place.

 Hoskins noted that Ashmore lies in an area thickly studded with Romano-British remains.
 It is a hilltop village, a fact "particularly suggestive of great antiquity".
 Furthermore, it was too far from the river valleys for it to be squeezed out by the Early English settlers, who would have let it be.

 For Hoskins, a telling clue was the settlement's ancient nucleus: the village pond.
 Such embanked ponds may go back to "the beginning of the Christian era or a little earlier".
 The parish church lies some distance from the pond, on the outskirts of the village, suggesting that Christianity was a relative latecomer.
 "Ashmore may well be a Romano-British village which has survived without a break to the present day".

 Geography

 Ashmore parish is situated on the hills of Cranborne Chase 4+1/2 mi southeast of Shaftesbury and 7 mi north of Blandford Forum.
 The underlying geology is chalk, overlain by clay-with-flints in the south and southeast.
 The village, which at 700 ft above sea level is the highest in Dorset, is sited on a spur of land between dry valleys which drain south and southwest.
 All of Ashmore parish is within the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB).

-The nearest rail link is 7 mi from the village at Tisbury railway station and the nearest air link (Bournemouth International Airport) is 18 mi away.
+The nearest rail link is 7 mi from the village at Tisbury railway station and the nearest air link (Bournemouth Airport) is 18 mi away.